manhitv/manhitv.github.io/_posts/2022-04-16-blog2-some-interesting-facts-about-data-science.markdown

 - extra
 category: blog
 author: manhitv
-description: Markdown summary with different options
+description: Some interesting facts about Data Science
 ---

 Data science and related disciplines, including data analytics, remained a top priority.
 These domains are interesting and in great demand today.